 Because some causes of mucus in stool can be serious, it's best to see a vet, especially if the dog has other symptoms such as diarrhea, vomiting, bloody stools, abdominal pain, fever, or lethargy.
 Seeing the vet is also useful because through diagnostic tests, he/she can most likely pinpoint the problem and provide you with a solution to prevent the problem from recurring.

-Disclaimer: This article is not to be used as a substitute for professional veterinary advice.
+This article is not to be used as a substitute for professional veterinary advice.
 If your dog is sick, please see your vet for diagnosis and treatment.
-When reading this article, you accept this disclaimer.
+You accept this disclaimer when you read this article.

 - Amy Aitman, "Mucus in Dog Stool: The Common Causes," Care.
 Accessed December 7, 2017.

 - "Mucus in the Stool in Dogs," WagWalking.
 Accessed December 7, 2017.

 - Jennifer Coates, DVM, "How to Treat Mucus Stool in Dogs," PetMD.
 Accessed December 7, 2017.

 - Scott Morgan, "Foods That Cause Diarrhea in Dogs," Cuteness.
 Accessed December 7, 2017.

 - Foster & Smith, "Inflammatory Bowel Disease (IBD) in Dogs," Pet Education.
 Accessed December 7, 2017.